tran-linh41214/Retail-Sales-Data---Market-Expansion-Analysis-PowerBI/README.md

 ### Objective:
 ### 📖 What is this project about?

-This project analyzes global sales performance using Power BI.
+This project analyzes global stationery sales performance using Power BI.
 The objective is to:

 - Identify top-performing products and regions for market expansion
 - Minimize losses by analyzing return trends